-664 = optical density of 90% acetone extract before acidification; and 665 = optical density of 90% acetone extract after acidification.
+664 = optical density of 90% acetone extract before acidification; and

-A Sampling Episode Sheet should be filled out for each day or deployment of periphytometers.
+A Sampling Episode Form should be filled out for each day or deployment of periphytometers.
 A Site Collection and Periphyton Sheet (see SOP Appendix: Data Sheets) should also be filled out for each site sampled.
-For more information, refer to the procedures outlined in the Procedure for Completing Field Data Sheets SOP.
-A separate Site Collection Sheet will be filled out for the deployment and retrieval visits.
-Be sure to mark/circle the appropriate activity on the Site Collection Sheet.
+For more information, refer to the procedures outlined in the Procedure For Completing Field Data Forms SOP.
+A separate Site Collection Form will be filled out for the deployment and retrieval visits.
+Be sure to mark/circle the appropriate activity on the Site Collection Form.
 However, only one Periphyton Sheet will be used for both the deployment and the retrieval visits.
 This data sheet should be submitted with the rest of the paperwork associated with the retrieval site.